 So, why are we so jealous?

 Unsurprisingly, studies have shown that increased jealousy correlates with lower self-esteem.
 “Many of us are often unaware of the basic shame that exists within us, because it comes so naturally to think self-critical thoughts about ourselves.
 Yet, shame from our past can heavily influence the degree to which we feel jealous and insecure in the present,” said Dr. Lisa Firestone, author of Conquer Your Critical Inner Voice.
 As she and her father Dr. Robert Firestone define it, the “critical inner voice” is a form of negative self-talk.
 It perpetuates destructive thoughts and feelings, driving us to compare, evaluate and judge ourselves (and often others) with great scrutiny.
+This is one reason why learning how to deal with jealousy is so important.

 This voice can fuel our feelings of jealousy by filling our heads with critical and suspicious commentary.
 In fact, what our critical inner voice tells us about our situation is often harder to cope with than the situation itself.
 A rejection or betrayal from our partner is painful, but what often hurts us even more are all the terrible things our critical inner voice tells us about ourselves after the event.
 “You’re such a fool.
 Did you really think you could just be happy?”
 “You’ll wind up alone.
 You should never trust anyone again.”